 - This fudge starts to set immediately and is ready to slice after an hour in the fridge.

-- How long should I boil fudge?
-For this recipe, you need to boil it for three minutes.
-Make sure it is at a rolling boil!
+You need to boil this fudge for three minutes.
+Make sure it is at a rolling boil then set your timer.

 Other fudge recipes for the holidays:

 - 5 Minute White Chocolate Fudge